Skip to content

 You migrate your Joomla website to Google Cloud, ensuring zero downtime during the transfer.

-Website migration involves moving your Joomla installation, database, and files to a new hosting environment.
-This process keeps your site accessible to visitors throughout the transition, which is crucial for business continuity.
+Joomla website migration moves your Joomla installation, database, and files to a new hosting place.
+This careful process ensures your Joomla website remains visible to visitors during the move, a strategy vital for business continuity.

 You’ll prepare your GCP environment and configure your Joomla application for a smooth move.
 The process begins with setting up your Google Cloud server and concludes with updating your domain’s DNS records to point to the new host.